Where Are You Going, Where Have You Been? (short story): Emily Dickinson and Nathaniel Hawthorne

+Oates acknowledged her appropriation of the symbolic imagery for the story:

+Johnson writes: "Parodying the role of a gentleman caller, like the figure of Death in Emily Dickinson's 'Because I could not stop for Death', Arnold reduces Connie to a zombie-like state of docile submission..."

+Oates "is essentially an American allegorist" whose literary antecedents can be traced back, in part, to Nathaniel Hawthorne.
+Terming "Where Are You Going" a "realistic allegory," Oates acknowledges her debt to Hawthorne's parables.

+Arnold Friend's mocking observation that condemns Connie to her "permanent submission" is echoed in the title of the story: "The place where you came from ain't there anymore, and where you had in mind to go is cancelled out."

 Adaptations

 The story was loosely adapted into the 1985 film Smooth Talk, starring Laura Dern and Treat Williams.
 Oates wrote an essay about the adaptation, "Where Are You Going, Where Have You Been?" and Smooth Talk: Short Story Into Film, in 1986.

 The story has also been cited as an inspiration for Rose McGowan's 2014 short film Dawn as well as The Blood Brothers' 2003 song "The Salesman, Denver Max".